BartoszDabek/bdabek.pl/daily-notes/2023_short_notes.md

 09/07/2023
 ---
 Busy Saturday and that's how I like it sometimes 😆.
 We did a lot of things at home + I worked.

+10/07/2023
+---
+Nice Sunday - sunny and warm 😊.
+We attended both services, and in the meantime we went to Redut for dinner.

+11/07/2023
+---
+Good Monday 👍.
+I have a lot of work now and my wife and I argued a bit in the evening 😞.

+12/07/2023
+---
+Today we signed a contract for the execution of the facade - it will be an expensive business 😳.
+Later we went to the gallery and visited Karolina and Gabrysia for the evening 😊.

+13/07/2023
+---
+Today was a nice day 😊.
+I did pretty well at work!
+In the evening, Grzegorz and Karolina came to visit us.
+Natalka made delicious food so we sat and enjoyed it 😃.

+14/07/2023
+---
+There was a lot of work today, but thank God somehow forward and another day behind me 😏.
+In the evening we were at the service - I was on duty 🫡.

+15/07/2023
+---
+Average day 😶.
+In the morning I did only 11 km and I got caught in the rain 😢.
+In the evening we went to the plot to work a bit and in the evening my wife started to argue about something 🙄.

+16/07/2023
+---
+A very busy Saturday - that's what I like 👍.
+In the morning I went out for a bike ride, and then we went to the plot to clean up.
+At 16 we had a singing rehearsal before tomorrow's service, and at 18 we set up with Damian for burgers 🍔🍔.